Meeting in a Polygon by Anonymous Oblivious Robots: Algorithms and Correctness

 Suppose now that $P$ is axially symmetric: hence it has $\sigma$ distinct axes of symmetry.
-If $\sigma$ is odd, all axes of symmetry are rotationally equivalent; if $\sigma$ is even, there are two distinct classes of axes of symmetry, each of size $\sigma/2$.
-For instance, a square has symmetricity 4; two of its axes of symmetry connect opposite vertices, and the other two axes connect the midpoints of opposite edges.
+If $\sigma$ is odd, all axes of symmetry are rotationally equivalent (i.e., for any two axes of symmetry, there is a rotation of the plane that maps one into the other and leaves the polygon unchanged); if $\sigma$ is even, there are two distinct classes of rotationally equivalent axes of symmetry, each of size $\sigma/2$.
+(For instance, the pentagonal star in Figure~\ref{f:1} has five equivalent axes of symmetry, while the polygon in Figure~\ref{f:3} has symmetricity 4 and two pairs of equivalent axes of symmetry.)
 The searcher will select a class of axes of symmetry in a similarity-invariant way, and then pick any axis $\ell$ in this class.
 The pivot point will then be a point in the intersection between $\ell$ and the boundary of $P$.
 If $\sigma$ is odd, all such points are distinguishable, so any one of them is chosen by the searcher in a similarity-invariant way.
 If $\sigma$ is even, these points come in symmetric pairs along $\ell$ (see Figure~\ref{f:3}).
 In this case, one such pair is selected in a similarity-invariant way, and then any point in the pair is picked by the searcher as the pivot point.
 Note that the pivot point is either a vertex of $P$ or the midpoint of an edge.

 \paragraph{Augmenting the polygon.} Once a searcher has selected a pivot point, it adds some ``artificial'' edges to $P$ in order to make it simply connected, i.e., remove all its holes.
 This may be impossible to do in a similarity-invariant way (for instance, in the polygons of Figure~\ref{f:1} it is impossible), so the pivot point will be used to determine how symmetries are broken.
 Also, we will make sure that no such artificial edges are incident to the pivot point.